l2plus/imola_module_5_spring_boot/README.md

 *Cost: 1 points.*

 - In memory db must be used for testing purpose - done
-- Implement repository testing
+- Implement repository testing -- some @DataJpaTest methods implemented to check repository mechanisms -- done
-- Implement unit tests
+- Implement unit tests  -- partial
 - Implement tests for RestController using mock mvc
-- Implement integration tests -- partial
+- Implement integration tests